You’ll find a Trading Plan example and template (below), but first…

 My beginning approach is to take advantage of short-term trends in the Equity market, while using the daily (chart) time-frame to scan for potential “Swing” trades that will be held for one to a few days, possibly weeks or until the trend has ended or my target objective has been reached.
 Once I find consistency in this less frequent time-frame, I will seek to duplicate my success on the more frequent intraday time-frames.

 What are my Goals:

-* Monthly - To never let a ‘planned’ opportunity pass.
+- Monthly – To never let a ‘planned’ opportunity pass.
 To follow my trading plan without reservation.
-Plan to hit “singles & doubles”, knowing that “home-runs” will come over time.
-Stay consistent!
+To hit “singles & doubles”, knowing that “home-runs” will come over time.
+Above all else, I will be consistent!

-* Long Term - To trade for life!
-To have multiple accounts – One for Income via Day trading, one for Wealth via Swing trading.
+- Long Term – To trade for life!
+I would like to have multiple accounts; One for Income, via Day trading and one for Wealth, via Swing trading.
 This will allow me to eventually build up a retirement account where I can trade within a Roth 401K Plan.

 What are my Objectives:

 Being a trend-trader, I will seek to attain no less than a 50% win percentage, with an overall Profit Ratio of no less than 1.5.